 Oil tanker driver detained by Thai police

-Witness says oil truck was traveling at speed and turned sharply at junction causing it to overturn
+Witness says oil truck was travelling at speed and turned sharply at junction causing it to overturn

 Heavy oil spill delayed recovery operation

-World Bank has warned Thai authorities about huge economic loss of road traffic accidents
+World Bank has warned Thai authorities about the huge economic loss of road traffic accidents

 Without motorbike accidents, Thailand’s roads would be as safe as Switzerland or the UK